MultiDIC/MultiDIC/README.md

 ```

 # Contributing <a name="Contributing"></a>
-If you wish to contribute code/algorithms to this project, please contact [danask@mit.edu](danask@mit,edu)
+If you wish to contribute code/algorithms to this project, please send an email to danask at mit dot edu.